sohanlon07/tools_backup_scripts/README.md

 _backuptools.sh_

-Simple Bash script to rsync profile data to Google Drive
+Simple Bash script to rsync profile data to Google Drive and backup my dev tools

 * Google Drive on mac defaults to "Google Drive" on install; $BACKUPPTH inside quotes to cater for the space.
 * Variable can be modified to a custom location.